 What to do?

 OK, now you’re justifiably freaked out about what you might be drinking and cooking with.
 You don’t want to be serving your family traces of pesticides and prescription drugs with the healthy dinner you cooked!
 The good news is that an effective water filter is in reach for all of us.
 The bad news: it’s not that pitcher filter in your fridge right now.
 Don’t worry, you don’t have to do a ton of research.
-With some new high-quality choices, picking an effective filter isn’t hard.
+With some new high-quality choices, picking an effective filter is really easy.

 For many years I had a faucet-mount filter by PUR that I chose because it listed a large number of contaminants that it removed, far more than its competitor, Brita, or any common pitcher filter.
 But it was always in our way when we did dishes (which feels like ALL the time, right?), and when we replaced our kitchen faucet, it had nowhere to go.